 Bennett, Arnold (1867-1931), English novelist.
 Staying in London in April 1939, Nabokov reported to his wife that in the home of his hosts he was reading "the very amusing 'Diary' of Arn.
 Bennett" (Letters to Véra, ed. and trans.
 Olga Voronina and Brian Boyd, New York: Vintage, 2017, 422).

 Chorny, Sasha (1880-1932), Russian poet and humorist.
-In the other words of D.S.
+In the words of D.S.
 Mirsky, Chorny “wrote very creditable satirical verse and was the only unpoetical poet of any worth during the rule of symbolism”, and “along with Korney Chukovsky, the foremost Russian children's poet of his time” (History of Russian Literature, 406).
 Chorny was a close friend of Nabokov’s father and offered advice to V. Sirin early in his career (most notably, V.D.
 Nabokov and Chorny decided on the order of poems and the title for Sirin's volume, The Empyrean Path).
 Brian Boyd further writes that Nabokov “valued even more highly the serious poems the revolution had wrung out of Chorny.
 Most of all he felt a warm gratitude for this meek, indecisive, sad-eyed little man, inclined to retreat into himself, who helped the young Sirin not by overpraise but by concrete advice: a skeptical squiggle beside an obscure line, the correction of a grammatical slip, a suggestion that this or that poem Nabokov had brought to the dim rooms of Chorny’s flat” (VNRY 186-7, 189).
 In his 1932 eulogy for Aleksandr Glikberg (real name of Sasha Chorny), Nabokov would write that “He [Chorny] seems not to have a single poem where at least one zoological epithet couldn’t be tracked down—in the same way you might sometimes come across a soft toy under an armchair in a drawing room or a study, a sure sign that there are children in the house.
-A small animal in the corner of a poem is as definite a marker of Sasha Chorny as an elephant on an eraser." (from Think, Write, Speak ed.
-Brian Boyd and Anastasia Tolstoy, Knopf 2019)
+A small animal in the corner of a poem is as definite a marker of Sasha Chorny as an elephant on an eraser."
+(TWS 111-12)

 De la Mare, Walter John (1873-1956) English poet and author.
 In the heyday of his fame, every British child had heard and read his frequently anthologized poem, The Listeners.
 His poetry was characterized as Georgian, almost deliberately old-fashioned in manner and style, upholding traditional versification.
 His otherworldly imagination must have appealed to Nabokov as D. Barton Johnson argues in his essay, “Nabokov and British Literature: Rupert Brooke and Walter de la Mare.”
-Two direct but glancing comments are to be found: “The poems it contains were written while I was still in my teens and are strongly influenced by the Georgian poets, Rupert Brooke, de la Mare, etc, by whom I was much fascinated at the time” (NWL 87).
+Two direct but glancing comments are to be found: “The poems it contains were written while I was still in my teens and are strongly influenced by the Georgian poets, Rupert Brooke, de la Mare, etc, by whom I was much fascinated at the time” (DBDV 87).
 Additionally, Nabokov was horrified “to discover what I see so clearly now, the direct influence upon my Russian structures of various contemporaneous (‘Georgian’) English verse patterns that were running about my room and all over me like tame mice.
 And to think of the labor I expended!”
 (SM 266).
 Brian Boyd also reports that Nabokov read Brooke, Housman, and de la Mare avidly during his first years at Cambridge.
 (VNRY 171) See also the entry for Rupert Brooke.

 detective fiction: Nabokov was thoroughly familiar with this genre.
 His interviews and letters and Forewords reveal a dislike for them in toto.
 In the Foreword to The Eye, he writes: “the author disclaims all intention to trick, puzzle, fool, or otherwise deceive the reader”.
 Or, from the Playboy interview in 1964 “there are some varieties of fiction that I never touch - mystery stories.”
 When specifically asked about being a Sherlock Holmes buff (TIME interview, 1969) he answers: “With a very few exceptions, mystery fiction is a kind of collage combining more or less original riddles with conventional and mediocre artwork.”
 However, things are not quite as simple as the above disclaimers.
-In his Wilson letters, Nabokov would often recommend two or three “well-written detective novels” like Dorothy Sayers’ Murder must advertise (NWL, Letter No. 110, 1944), Heard’s A Taste for Honey (see below), even a section from Jonathan Latimer (NWL, Letter No. 140, 1946); see also Nicholas Freeling below.
+In his Wilson letters, Nabokov would often recommend two or three “well-written detective novels” like Dorothy Sayers’ Murder must advertise (DBDV 159), Heard’s A Taste for Honey (see below), even a section from Jonathan Latimer (DBDV 188); see also Nicholas Freeling below.
 At one point Nabokov remarks to Wilson (after sending several samples and reading Wilson’s scathing review of Agatha Christie): “Your attitude towards detective writing is curiously like my attitude towards Soviet Literature, so you are on the whole absolutely right.”
 In his novels and stories, the allusions to Sherlock Holmes are numerous, enough to form a luminous literary backdrop.
 When pressed by Alfred Appel (1970) on whether “he transmuted the [detective] genre tropes in his fiction by repeatedly returning to them” he replied “My boyhood passion for the Sherlock Holmes and Father Brown stories may yield some twisted clue.”
 Nabokov has also responded to Edgar Allan Poe in his fiction (especially Lolita, Pale Fire) and mentioned being a fan of Poe in his youth (Playboy, 1964); see also Edgar Allan Poe below.
 As a whole, he must have valued at least some of its methods as essential to Literature, as he revealingly remarks in a lecture on Dickens: “If you have completely understood what I have been driving at, then we have made a very definite step towards understanding the mystery of literary art, for it should be clear that my course, among other things, is a kind of detective investigation of the mystery of literary structures.”

 Dunne, John William (1875-1949), aeronautical engineer and author.
 His 1927 book, An Experiment with Time generated considerable discussion on its publication, with various literary figures like Priestley, Wells, Yeats, Borges responding to it at one time or the other.
 Nabokov had read and sought to verify its results, inconclusively however.
 (VNAY 487-88) For a complete discussion of this topic, see Gennady Barabtarlo’s work, Insomniac Dreams: Experiments with Time (Princeton, 2018).